-88 Emera Maine, 155 FERC ¶ 61,233 (June 2, 2016), reh'g requested.

-issues, and Emera should be ordered to pay immediate refunds in accordance with the corrected revised formula rate it proposed.
+Compliance Filing (ER12-1650).
+Emera Maine's July 5, 2016, submitted in response to the June 2 Order described above, remains pending before the FERC.
+The compliance filing was contested by the Maine Customer Group, which asserted that Emera's compliance filing was incorrect as to two of the three refund issues, and Emera should be ordered to pay immediate refunds in accordance with the corrected revised formula rate it proposed.
 Emera Maine answered the Maine Customer Group's July 18 answer on August 1, contending that the Group's answer should be denied and Emera Maine's compliance filing found to comply fully with the June 2 Order.
 The compliance filing remains pending before the FERC.

 Hearing and Settlement Judge Procedures.
 The FERC encouraged the parties to make every effort to settle their disputes before hearing procedures are commenced, and is holding the hearing in abeyance pending the outcome of settlement judge procedures.
 As previously reported, Chief Judge Cintron substituted ALJ Dring in place of ALJ Johnson in mid-September as the settlement judge for these proceedings.
 Settlement conferences before Judge Johnson were held on January 5, March 3, and April 26, 2016 and on October 25 before Judge Dring.
-A fifth settlement conference is scheduled for November 22.
+A fifth settlement conference, scheduled for November 22, was held on December 1.
+On November 22, Judge Dring issued a status report recommending that settlement judge procedures be continued.
 If you have any questions concerning these matters, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).

-MISO Methodology to Involuntarily Allocate Costs to Entities Outside Its Control Area (ER11-1844)
+• MISO Methodology to Involuntarily Allocate Costs to Entities Outside Its Control Area (ER11-1844)

-As previously reported, the FERC issued in late September Opinion 55089, which found that the Midcontinent Independent System Operator, Inc. ("MISO") and International Transmission Company ("ITC") had not demonstrated that their proposal to allocate costs of ITC Phase Angle Regulating Transformers ("PARs") to entities outside of MISO, including to entities in NYISO or PJM, was just and reasonable.
-Opinion 550 affirmed in part, and reversed in part, certain determinations of the Presiding Administrative Law Judge Sterner, and dismissed Judge Sterner's remaining determinations as moot.
+As previously reported, the FERC issued in late September Opinion 55076, which found that the Midcontinent Independent System Operator, Inc. ("MISO") and International Transmission Company ("ITC") had not demonstrated that their proposal to allocate costs of ITC Phase Angle Regulating Transformers ("PARs") to entities outside of MISO, including to entities in NYISO or PJM, was just and reasonable.
+Opinion 550 affirmed in part, and reversed in part, certain determinations of the Presiding Administrative Law Judge Sterner,77 and dismissed Judge Sterner's remaining determinations as moot.
 Consistent with these actions, the FERC also dismissed as moot requests for rehearing of Judge Sterner's MISO Hearing Order.
 No party ultimately challenged Opinion 550, which is now final and unappealable.
-This proceeding is now concluded.
-If there are any questions on this matter, please contact Eric Runge (617-345-4735; ekrunge@daypitney.com).
+This proceeding is now